 The Bottom Line On Asia Allied Infrastructure Holdings's P/E Ratio

-Asia Allied Infrastructure Holdings trades on a P/E ratio of 11.0, which is fairly close to the HK market average of 10.4.
-Given it has some debt, but didn't grow last year, the P/E indicates the market is expecting higher profits ahead for the business.
-What is very clear is that the market has become more optimistic about Asia Allied Infrastructure Holdings over the last month, with the P/E ratio rising from 8.1 back then to 11.0 today.
+Asia Allied Infrastructure Holdings's P/E is 11.4 which is above average (10.4) in its market.
+With modest debt but no EPS growth in the last year, it's fair to say the P/E implies some optimism about future earnings, from the market.
+What we know for sure is that investors have become more excited about Asia Allied Infrastructure Holdings recently, since they have pushed its P/E ratio from 8.7 to 11.4 over the last month.
 If you like to buy stocks that have recently impressed the market, then this one might be a candidate; but if you prefer to invest when there is 'blood in the streets', then you may feel the opportunity has passed.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.